How to Isolate a Radiator

 Step 2

-Once you remove the cap from the valve, it will reveal the head of the valve.
+Once you remove the cap from the valve, it will reveal the valve head.

 how to isolate a radiator with a lockshield valve step 2